11 European Cities to Take Your Kids on Vacation (Seriously!)

 8. Dublin, Ireland

-Kids’ imaginations will go wild while exploring the 13th-century Dublin Castle and St Patrick’s Cathedral in Ireland’s capital.
+Kids’ imaginations will go wild while exploring the 13th-century Dublin Castle and Saint Patrick’s Cathedral in Ireland’s capital.
 Admittedly, most children won’t have the bandwidth to keep it together for a full day of sightseeing (no matter how interesting the historic stops).
 When you add Phoenix Park—a massive green space that’s home to Dublin Zoo—the National Leprechaun Museum, and crispy potato pancakes from Gallaghers Boxty House into the mix, it’s a win for tots, teens, and parents.

 Where to Stay in Dublin